anyscale/madewithml.github.io/docs/courses/applied-ml/organization.md

 Let's look at what organizing a code base looks like for our [application](https://github.com/GokuMohandas/applied-ml){:target="_blank"}.

-!!! note
-    If you don't have access to GPUs, check out the [optimize.ipynb](https://colab.research.google.com/github/GokuMohandas/applied-ml/blob/main/notebooks/optimize.ipynb){:target="_blank"} notebook for how to train on Colab and transfer to local.
-We essentially run optimization, then train the best model to download and transfer it's arguments and artifacts.
-Once we have them in our local machine, we can run `tagifai set-artifact-metadata` to match all metadata as if it were run from your machine.

 ### Organizing
 There are several ways to organize our code from the notebooks but they're all based on utility.
 For example, we're organizing our code based on the part of the pipeline (data, training, prediction, etc.):